 - Endometrial cancer or uterine cancer, including uterine sarcoma, forms on the lining of the uterus.
 Some common symptoms are vaginal bleeding, bleeding between periods, pelvic pain, and abnormal or watery discharge from your vagina.

 - Ovarian cancer occurs when malignant cells are found inside, on, or near the outer layer of the ovaries.
 Common symptoms are bloating, pelvic or abdominal pain, trouble eating or feeling full quickly, and having to urinate often.

 - Vaginal cancer occurs when malignant cells form in the vagina (the canal leading inside the body).
 Common symptoms are water vaginal discharge, vaginal bleeding, frequent and painful urination, a lump in your vagina, constipation, and pelvic pain.

 - Vulvar cancer forms on the outer surface of women's genitalia.
 It is most commonly found in older women (but can occur at any age) and creates itching, pain, tenderness, a lump, changes in the skin texture or color, and abnormal bleeding.

-Using resources already in place at UPMC Susquehanna, Dr. John Comerci, gynecological oncologist from UPMC, introduced a women's cancer program for UPMC Susquehanna providing surgical treatment, sometimes in conjunction with other specialists, as well as coordinating care when appropriate with radiation and medical oncology.
+Using resources already in place at UPMC in the Susquehanna region, Dr. John Comerci, gynecological oncologist from UPMC, introduced a women's cancer program for UPMC Susquehanna providing surgical treatment, sometimes in conjunction with other specialists, as well as coordinating care when appropriate with radiation and medical oncology.
 Dr. Comerci is among approximately 1,000 physicians in the United States who are board certified in gynecologic oncology, as well as obstetrics and gynecology by the American Board of Obstetrics and Gynecology.